-Third-cycle courses and study programmes are to be based fundamentally on the knowledge acquired by students during first and second-cycle courses and study programmes, or its equivalent.
+Third-cycle courses and study programmes are to be based fundamentally on the knowledge acquired by students during first and second-cycle courses and study programmes, or the equivalent.
 In addition to what applies to first and second-cycle level education, third-cycle education is to develop specific knowledge and skills needed to be able to conduct independent research.
-It is also desirable that the third-cycle student is able to acquire teaching experience.
+It is also desirable that the doctoral student is able to acquire teaching experience.

-The overall goals for third-cycle education are defined in Annex 2 - the Qualifications Ordinance - of the Higher Education Ordinance.
+The overall objectives for third-cycle education are defined in Annex 2 of the Higher Education Ordinance, the Qualification Ordinance.

 3.1.
-Outcomes for a Degree of Doctor
+Learning outcomes for a Degree of Doctor